mjw99/HelloMavenWorld/README.md

-# HelloMavenWorld
-Example Maven project
+Example Maven test repo for CI at Cambridge